rinehartj/rinehartj.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
-My name is Jason Rinehart and I possess a diverse history in sensors, microcontrollers, and programming.I hold a Bachelor of Science in Electrical Engineering from Wentworth Institute of Technology.
+My name is Jason Rinehart and I am currently seeking full-time work opportunities.
+I possess a diverse history in sensors, microcontrollers, and programming.
+I hold a Bachelor of Science in Electrical Engineering from Wentworth Institute of Technology.

 ### Two words to describe my ideal job:
 - **portable**: I would be on my feet to carry out the majority of my responsibilities, either in a lab or in the field.